-- 54. Aurora Energy's pricing methodology is designed to support an efficient level of investment in the network for the long-term benefit of customers, and to comply with the Electricity Authority's 2019 pricing principles (Appendix E).
+- 52. Aurora Energy's pricing methodology is designed to support an efficient level of investment in the network for the long-term benefit of customers, and to comply with the Electricity Authority's 2019 pricing principles (Appendix E).
 Prices are set to signal the underlying costs of supplying services, allowing customers to make efficient decisions about how they connect to, and use, the network.
-This allows Aurora Energy to plan and operate the network assets efficiently, safely, and reliably. - 55.
-Figure 9 summarises the five steps Aurora Energy followed to set customer prices for RY24, with more detail provided in sections 3.4 to 3.8.
+This allows Aurora Energy to plan and operate the network assets efficiently, safely, and reliably. - 53.
+Figure 9 summarises the five steps Aurora Energy followed to set customer prices for RY25, with more detail provided in sections 3.4 to 3.8.

-Figure 9: Pricing process Calculate target Set cost-Allocate to Allocate to Set nonreflective revenue pricing areas customer load distortionary variable tariffs groups fixed tariffs based on based on based on long-run underlying costs of based on service based on allocation Commerce characteristics marginal costs of residual revenue Commission supply (Section 3.7) (Section 3.5) (Section 3.6) (Section 3.8) (Section 3.4)
+Figure 9: Pricing process \bullet Calculate target Allocate to Set cost-Allocate to Set nonrevenue reflective pricing areas customer load distortionary variable tariffs fixed tariffs groups based on based on based on long-run based on allocation based on service Commerce underlying costs of characteristics supply marginal costs of residual revenue